liip/LiipCodeBundle/README.md

     app/console code:locate acme.demo.listener
     => /path/to/symfony2-root/src/Acme/DemoBundle/ControllerListener.php

-You may also want to have a look at the `ccontainer:debug` console command, which allows you to inspect services in a deeper manner.
+You may also want to have a look at the `container:debug` console command, which allows you to inspect services in a deeper manner.

 ### Locate by "symfony path"